folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 ## Adding integration details to a vendor organization

+This section enables orders to be exported to vendors in EDIFACT format.
 To add information about one or more integrations for a vendor organization, follow these steps:

 1. [Find the organization to which you want to add an integration](#searching-for-an-organization) and select it.